 13.9 Education Incentive.
-Effective July 1, 2009, employees who hold the following degrees on July 1st of each fiscal year shall receive one of the following lump sum payments on the first payday in August:
+Effective July 1, 2011, employees who hold the following degrees on July 1st of each fiscal year shall receive one of the following lump sum payments on the first payday in August:

-- Any employee in the Unit who has received an Associates Degree from an accredited college or university shall receive a sum of \$900.00 per year in addition to his/her annual salary. - Any employee in the Unit possessing a Bachelor's Degree from an accredited college or university shall receive a sum of \$1800.00 per year in addition to his/her annual salary. - Any employee in the Unit possessing a Master's Degree or higher from an accredited college or university shall receive a sum of \$2,200 per year in addition to his/her annual salary.
+- Any employee in the Unit who has received an Associate's Degree from an accredited college or university shall receive a sum of \$600 per year in addition to his/her annual salary. - Any employee in the Unit possessing a Bachelor's Degree from an accredited college or university shall receive a sum of \$1,200 per year in addition to his/her annual salary. - Any employee in the Unit possessing a Master's Degree or higher from an accredited college or university shall receive a sum of \$1,467 per year in addition to his/her annual salary.

 Annotation: The term "accredited" shall mean any accrediting entity recognized by the Department of Education or the Council for Higher Education Accreditation.
+For FY 11-12, the above-referenced payment will be made on the November 18, 2011 paycheck.